Mike Ford Player Props: Mariners vs. Astros

 Astros Pitching Rankings

+- The Astros pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros have the second-ranked team ERA across all league pitching staffs (3.60).
+- The Astros' 3.62 team ERA ranks second across all MLB pitching staffs.

-- Astros pitchers combine to rank 16th in baseball in home runs allowed (97 total, 1.1 per game).
+- Astros pitchers combine to rank 17th in baseball in home runs given up (100 total, 1.1 per game).

-- The lefty last pitched on Tuesday, June 27 against the St. Louis Cardinals, when he went six innings, allowing four earned runs while giving up eight hits.
+- The righty last pitched on Saturday against the Texas Rangers, when he threw four innings, allowing three earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.